Quantum Noise in Amplifiers and Hawking/Dumb-Hole Radiation as Amplifier Noise: Introduction

 \section{Introduction}

 Linear amplifiers, devices which take in a signal and produce and output signal of a different amplitude, are ubiquitous, but in general seem to be poorly understood.
 All produce noise, but again the source of that noise tends to be poorly understood, and seems often based on a case by case analysis.
 While often an amplifier can have excess noise, caused by some infelicity in its construction, all amplifiers must have a minimum level of noise, set by quantum mechanics.
-This was recognized by Haus and Mullen\cite{haus} and other \cite{caves}\cite{review} \cite{others}\cite{yamamoto} half a century ago, but the lesson bears repeating.
+This was recognized by Haus and Mullen~\cite{haus} and others~\cite{caves,review,others,yamamoto} half a century ago, but the lesson bears repeating.
 In particular, the noise is often roughly characterized by a temperature.
-We will see that this is exact-- the noise output is thermal.
+We will see that this is exact -- the noise output is thermal.
 Furthermore, black holes turn out to simply be an unusual instance of one of these amplifiers.

-By a linear amplifier I mean a device into which one feeds an input signal $I(t)$ and out of which comes an output signal $\int A(t-t') I(t')dt'$.
-In principle, that amplification $A$ could be a function of both $t$ and $t'$ rather than just their difference.
-Such an amplifier is in general a phase sensitive amplifier, for example one which amplifies the cosine component of the input differently from the output, but I will here be interested in phase insensitive amplifiers as above.
+By a linear amplifier I mean a device into which one feeds an input signal $I(t)$ and out of which comes an amplified output signal $\int A(t-t') I(t')dt'$.
+In principle, that amplification $A$ could be a function of both $t$ and $t'$ independently, rather than just their difference.
+Such an amplifier is in general a phase sensitive amplifier, for example, one which amplifies the cosine component of the input differently from the sine component.
+I will in this paper be interested phase insensitive amplifiers as defined above.